 Cancer care facility (Wilkinson Eyre, 2014)

 Maggie’s centres, of which there are now some 15 in the UK, provide practical, emotional, and social support for cancer patients.
 They are housed in unique buildings designed by leading architects.
 The Oxford centre sits in a wooded corner of the grounds of Churchill Hospital, with views over fields to the south.
 Built mainly of timber and glass, the building provides separate areas for information, therapy and relaxation, linked to a central space.
-It is an exquisite version of a tree-house, with a predominance of timber, and in its angular, shack-like forms; while in plan it looks like it would fly if you threw it like a boomerang.
+With its angular, shack-like forms it is an exquisite version of a tree-house, with a predominance of timber; in plan it looks like it might fly if you threw it like a boomerang.
 An extraordinary miniature from these masters of structural expression.

 Awards: RIBA South Region Award, 2015; OPT Award 2016